 WATCH: 5 Inspiring Olympic Moments in Art

-WATCH: 5 Inspiring Olympic Moments in Art originally appeared on NBC Sports Bayarea
+WATCH: 5 Inspiring Olympic Moments in Art originally appeared on NBC Sports Philadelphia

 At every Olympics, alongside the thrilling finishes and showcases of athletic prowess, there are moments that demonstrate sportsmanship, camaraderie and unity.
 The Tokyo Olympics were no exception, especially given that so many of the athletes faced additional adversity in the year that the Games were postponed because of COVID-19.